s3gw-tech/s3gw/docs/developing.md

 npm run build
 ```

-In other words, an `s3gw-ui` application should be consumable by `node` after it
-has been built.
+The `s3gw-ui` application should be consumable by `node` after it has been built.

 <!-- markdownlint-disable-next-line no-duplicate-heading -->
 ### Prerequisites